TEACHING LIVING CULTURES (TLC): PROVIDING ARTS EDUCATION TO NYC SCHOOLS

 Develop future patrons of the arts

-Workshops and extended residency programs range from individually-experienced classroom-based activities to group performances and/or exhibitions.
+Workshops and extended residency programs range from individual classroom-based activities to group performances, or gallery exhibition experiences.
 TLC workshops develop performance, language, visual, and digital media skills, contextualizing the students’ classroom experience into a broader history that incorporates vibrant cultures from our diverse global community.
-Placing special emphasis on hands-on interaction between students and master artists, workshop activities focus on providing a comprehensive understanding of the cultural arts expressions of a number of different Diaspora communities.
-Terms generally range from 3 to 12 weeks.
+Placing special emphasis on hands-on interaction between students and master artists, workshop activities focus on providing a comprehensive understanding of the cultural arts expressions of a number of different African Diaspora communities.